 The objectives of this course are to (1) develop knowledge of the uncertain environment of project management, which is especially challenging because of the uniqueness and magnitude of technological projects, and the use of tools such as multiple regression and basic decision theory to deal with these uncertainties, (2) gain knowledge of network analysis tools (i.e., PERT/CPM) for project resource allocation and time management, while remaining aware of the pitfalls and limitations of these tools, and (3) develop a sense of the interpersonal and organizational components of project management, especially the group dynamics of teams engaged in a complex technological effort.
+Open only to B.E. students or by permission of department chair.
 Prerequisite: ENGR 314.
-[Spring]